Ever wondered how long is a life sentence?

-How Long Is A Life Sentence?
+How Long is a Life Sentence?

 What Happens When The Accused Receives Multiple Life Sentences?